How To Make Jam

 For around 4 cups of freshly diced fruits and berries, you will need 2 cups of sugar along with 2 tablespoons of pectin.
 Check that the kneading paddle is properly attach to the bread maker pan, before you start the process.

 Once you are ready with all your ingredients and a bread maker with the jam settings, the first thing to do is to add some sugar, followed by pectin, the fruits, along with few drops of lemon juice into the pan.
 It is important to remember this sequence, when it comes to jam making.

 While pectin naturally occurs in various fruits like apples and other berries, when it is heated with sugar, a thick jelly like substance is formed, that acts as the base for your jam.

 Bread Machine Jam Cycle

 You must ensure that the lid is closed properly, before plugging in the device.
 After the cycle is completed, you need to keep the jam in that bread maker pan, until it cools down.
-Once it is ready, it can be transferred to other storage container using an appropriate spoon.
+Once it is ready, it can be transferred to other storage containers using an appropriate spoon.

 Jam Making Tips

 One thing to take note of is the jam you make in the bread machine will not have quite the same consistancy as stove top jam.
 The reason for this is that bread machine jam does not allow the jam to reduce in volume through evaporation resulting in jam that is a bit runny but still delicious.
-As well, the jam will aslo thicken as it cools in the refrigerator.
-Also as a safety precaution its best to let the jam cool a bit before removing the bread pan.
+As well, the jam will also thicken as it cools in the refrigerator.
+Also, as a safety precaution its best to let the jam cool a bit before removing the bread pan.